PMP

 Why is this metric important?

 The mission of the police department is to serve with honor, protect with vigilance.
-The department’s ability to respond quickly and efficiently to priority (P) calls is critical to our mission.
-(P) calls are the most critical calls for service, often pose a significant threat to life and property, and necessitate a fast police response.
-The department’s goal is to respond within 7 minutes to (P) calls for service.
+The department’s ability to respond quickly and efficiently to calls is critical to our mission.

 Recreation